 Making an application

-Once prospective tenants have found a suitable property, they will need to file an application via the agent or directly approach the landlord.
+Once you’ve found a suitable property, you’ll need to file an application via the agent or directly approach the landlord.
 An applicant-screening process follows, whereby certain reference and credit checks are carried out.
-It is usually expected that an individual or family unit has a combined income that is at least three times the cost of the rental rate.
-Expats are advised to have their social security number and US bank account set up ahead of time in order to speed up this process.
+It is usually expected that you have a combined income that is at least three times the cost of the rental rate.

 Leases

-Leases are generally signed for a 12-month period, but it is possible to negotiate a shorter term or month-to-month contract in some cases.
+Leases are generally signed for a 12-month period, but it is possible to negotiate a shorter term or a month-to-month contract in some cases.

 Deposits

-Utilities
+Utilities in Minneapolis

 Buying property in Minneapolis